r-huijts/coder/README.md

-# iTerm2 MCP Server for AI Coding Agents 🐒
+# iTerm2 MCP Server AI Coding Agent 🐒

-A Model Context Protocol (MCP) server that transforms iTerm2 into a powerful backend for AI coding agents.
+A Model Context Protocol (MCP) server that transforms iTerm2 into a powerful AI coding agent.
 It provides a structured toolkit for agents to interact with the terminal, manipulate the filesystem, and search code with precision.

 This server is designed to be the bridge between a large language model's reasoning capabilities and the practical, hands-on tasks of software development.
-Instead of relying on fragile shell command parsing, it provides a robust, JSON-based API for core development tasks.

 ## Core Capabilities